thanos-io/thanos/docs/components/rule.md

                                  Listen ip:port address for gRPC endpoints
                                  (StoreAPI).
 Make sure this address is routable from other components.
+      --grpc-grace-period=5s     Time to wait after an interrupt received for GRPC Server.
       --grpc-server-tls-cert=""  TLS Certificate for gRPC server, leave blank to disable TLS
       --grpc-server-tls-key=""   TLS Key for the gRPC server, leave blank to